 Women and Gender Studies

 The women and gender studies major is an interdisciplinary program appropriate as a complement to various majors.
 This major is particularly useful in acquiring perspectives that work well with traditional studies for developing leadership roles or for pursuing careers that involve gender concerns.
-Women and gender studies offers an undergraduate major, minor and, with departmental approval, a graduate emphasis.
+Women and gender studies offers an undergraduate major.

 Women and gender studies focuses on women in society and aims to raise women’s aspirations, expand awareness of their capabilities and widen the knowledge and development of both female and male students.